konsumer/crudql/README.md

 ### scalars

-I have a few scalars you will need to add to your schema somewhere, if you want to use them:
+I have a few useful scalars you should probly add to your server:

 ```graphql
 scalar Json